daveybrown/docker-nginx-letsencrypt-nano-api/README.md

 ## Conclusion
 This can be a fairly simple way to have easy, reproducible deploys for websites with free, auto-renewing TLS certificates.

+## Notes specific to my application.

+Spin up DO droplet with docker addon and ipv6

+ssh in and run `git clone` the porject.

+cd into directory and run `docker-compose up`